Uutechnic Group’s information policy

 - significant cooperation agreements and business restructuring arrangements

-- changes in the Board of Directors or Management Team
+- changes in the Board of Directors or change of CEO

-- business organisation changes in the Group and statutory co-determination procedures
+- business organisation changes in the Group and significant co-determination procedures

 - share-based incentive schemes